Green Building Maintenance and Management

 Upon completion of this program, students will be able to:

-- Show effective decision-making skills about the management and maintenance of building systems
+- Develop the skills and knowledge necessary to make decisions about the management and maintenance of building systems

 - Maintain both conventional and green building technologies and systems that are used to produce energy, heat, light, and ventilation as well as those that consume energy